Josh-Farkas/Josh-Farkas/README.md

   Game Development, Artificial Intelligence, and Simulations

 <b>Languages:</b>
+  Know Well:
+    Java, Python
+  Know Some:
-  I know Java, Python, C++, and some JavaScript
+    C++ and JavaScript

 <h3>Contact:</h3>
   You can contact me at JoshFFarkas@gmail.com